-Islamic insurance in the GCC offers an appealing alternative - but stick with the big boys
+Islamic insurance in the GCC offers an appealing alternative

 For corporates, insurance can be an expensive headache.
 Whether employee health insurance, fleet insurance, indemnity insurance or any other of the numerous policies your business requires to stay covered and compliant, finding the right provider offering services you feel comfortable with can be no easy matter.
 For businesses seeking Islamic solutions, the options can sometimes feel limited.
 But, as a new study shows, Islamic insurance (Takaful) is proving to be surprisingly resilient in today's competitive environment.